16WDWE02/laravel-need-to-know/readme.md

 ### Form CSRF token

-Forms in Laravel are easy.
+Forms in Laravel are typical HTML forms with inputs and name attributes.
 There's just one extra thing every form needs, and that's a `csrf_field()`.

 Imagine the following scenario: